CDCgov/cfa-actions/README.md

 ## Additional Standard Notices
 Please refer to [CDC's Template Repository](https://github.com/CDCgov/template) for more information about [contributing to this repository](https://github.com/CDCgov/template/blob/main/CONTRIBUTING.md), [public domain notices and disclaimers](https://github.com/CDCgov/template/blob/main/DISCLAIMER.md), and [code of conduct](https://github.com/CDCgov/template/blob/main/code-of-conduct.md).

+> [!IMPORTANT]
+**General disclaimer** This repository was created for use by CDC programs to collaborate on public health related projects in support of the [CDC mission](https://www.cdc.gov/about/organization/mission.htm).
+GitHub is not hosted by the CDC, but is a third party website used by CDC and its partners to share information and collaborate on software.
+CDC use of GitHub does not imply an endorsement of any one particular service, product, or enterprise.